The Daylight Saving Time Debate

-Since the introduction of modern Daylight Saving Time (also referred to as Daylight Savings Time) in the early 20th century, many countries have been adjusting the clock one hour ahead in spring and winding it back by one hour during fall.
+Daylight Saving Time or DST is also referred to as Daylight Savings Time.
+Since the introduction of modern DST in the early 20th century, many countries have been adjusting the clock one hour ahead in spring and winding it back by one hour during fall.

-This practice has been a controversial topic debated by both by the general public and politicians alike. timeanddate.com explores some of the main advantages and disadvantages of daylight saving time.
+This practice has been a controversial topic debated by both by the general public and politicians alike, and there are advantages and disadvantages with the practice.

 Many people around the world treasure the extra hour of daylight in the afternoon because they work later hours, exercise in the evenings or need to complete outdoor household chores such as mowing the grass, gardening or fixing windows, roofs or other parts.